SimonPinches/EIRENE/README.md

 EIRENE is served with a CMake config file that allows to control which [interface](src/interfaces) (`EIRENE_INTERFACE`) and [user-routines](src/user-routines) (`EIRENE_USER-ROUTINES`) are compiled with the code.
 Options to activate trace output (`TRACE`) and usage of the Message Passing Interface (`MPI`) are available.

-Typical targets of the generated makefile are `EIRENE` for the EIRENE library to be linked into plasma codes, `eirene` for a standalone version of EIRENE, and `doc` for a Doxygen documentation (by fare not complete).
+Typical targets of the generated makefile are `EIRENE` for the EIRENE library to be linked into plasma codes, `eirene` for a standalone version of EIRENE, and `doc` for a Doxygen documentation (by far not complete).

 Getting started:
 ```bash